Icon-Shelf/icon-shelf/contributing.md

 ## Repo Setup

+> _Note_ that this repository is compatible with GitHub Codespaces as well as VS Code Remote Containers.
+Opening your cloned project with either of these options will perform these dev setup steps for you automatically! [demo](https://vimeo.com/757666222)

 The package manager used to install and link dependencies must be npm v7 or later.

 > Make sure you have Node version 16.x installed!